NateEag/how-i-code/content/caring-for-users.rst

 Programs are tools, and like all tools, they are made to be used.

+# TODO I need to soften this claim.
+Academic exercises are valuable, as are
+# proof-of-concepts and prototypes.
+I guess the users in those cases is the dev
+# team itself.
 A program with no users is worse than pointless.
 It cannot solve a problem for anyone, as no one uses it, but it incurs the manifold costs of creation.